 Setting Update email address from derivation Default value No Description Whether MyID updates the user record with the email address obtained from the certificate used for derived credentials.
-Further information See the Derived Credentials Configuration Guide or the Derived Credentials Self-Service Request Portal for details.
+Further information See the Derived Credentials Self-Service Request Portal for details.